paranext/paranext-core/README.md

 npm start
 ```

 After you run `npm start`, you can edit the Electron and frontend files, and they will hot reload.
-To edit C# files, you must stop the `npm start` process (or only close Paranext), run `npm run build:c-sharp`, and restart `npm start` (or if you only closed Paranext, make a trivial edit to `src/main/main.ts`, and save it to launch Paranext again).
+To edit C# files, you must stop the `npm start` process (or only close Paranext), run `npm run build:data`, and restart `npm start` (or if you only closed Paranext, make a trivial edit to `src/main/main.ts`, and save it to launch Paranext again).

 ## Packaging for Production